 Before laws passed to protect child laborers in the United States, children were working in industrial sweatshops, in cotton and tobacco fields, and in coal mines.
 Fourteen and fifteen year olds often worked in Appalachian mines where their health was impaired by coal dust and long 12-hour days.

 Early in the 1900s, the U.S. Congress authorized the National Child Labor Committee to “promote the welfare of America’s working children.”
 The NCLC investigated numerous child-labor conditions and published their findings.
 But there were no widespread protests until the NCLC hired photographer Lewis Hine to document child-labor practices.
-(Some of his photographs were included in a Washington Post front page feature on September 3, 2018.)
+(Some of his photographs were included in a Washington Post feature today, Labor Day, September 3, 2018.)

 In spite of the FLSA, some preteens and teenagers are still endangered on agricultural jobs, which are exempt from FLSA requirements.
 Workers as young as twelve are allowed to labor in tobacco fields, for example.
 They wear masks and plastic garbage bags to try to protect themselves from nicotine poisoning and toxic pesticides.
 One teenager said harvesting tobacco was “the hardest of all the crops we’ve worked in.
 You get tired.
 It takes the energy out of you.
 You get sick, but then you have to go right back to the tobacco the next day.”

 The Child Labor Coalition, which was established twenty years ago, is tackling the problem of children working in tobacco fields.
-The Coalition also works on a broad array of national and international child labor issues, such as trafficking, safety, health, and education.
-They are joined by other organizations, including Human Rights Watch, the International Labor Right Forum, World Vision, and UNICEF USA.
+The Coalition also works on a broad array of national and international child labor issues, such as child trafficking, safety, health, and education.
+They are joined by other organizations, including Human Rights Watch, World Vision, and UNICEF USA.
 These organizations have helped eliminate some brutal child-labor practices, but as a UNICEF spokesperson put it: “hazardous child labor must be…consigned to history as completely as those other forms of slavery that it so closely resembles.”